cs3216/cs3216.github.io/website/coursework/product-design/index.md

 :::info Milestone

-**Milestone 0c (Not graded)** Read through http://albancarmet.com/portfolio/elly/.
+**Milestone 0c (Not graded)** Read through [Elly: Room/roommate finder mobile application](http://albancarmet.com/portfolio/elly/).
 This case study helps you to understand the importance of the User-Centered Design process and why the assignment is structured in this way.

 :::

 ## Phase 1 - User Requirements Gathering

-<p>Every good app / platform / website / service begins with a problem they are looking to solve for a target user.
+<p>Every good app/platform/website/service begins with a problem they are looking to solve for a target user.
 As this assignment is due on <strong>{formatDate(assignments.product_design.submission)}</strong>, we recommend you pick a target user who is abundantly available around you, e.g. your fellow NUS students.
 This way, you can easily conduct your user testing.</p>

 Study your users.
-Think of a problem/pain point you think they are facing now.
-List down and substantiate the problem/pain point and assumptions you have about:
+Think of a problem / pain point you think they are facing now.
+List down and substantiate the problems / pain points and assumptions you have about:

-1. Why are they facing this problem
+1. Why are they facing this problem?
-2. How are they living / dealing with this problem now
+1. How are they living/dealing with this problem now?
-3. How can your product / service solve this problem
+1. How can your product/service solve this problem?
-4. What platform (desktop / mobile / app) will best serve to solve this problem?
+1. What platform (desktop/mobile/app) will best serve to solve this problem?
-5. Will your product / service solve this problem in a way that does not cause them more stress, effort and time?
+1. Will your product/service solve this problem in a way that does not cause them more stress, effort and time?

-List the above in a _user persona_ card.
+List the above in a **user persona** card.
 A persona is a fictional representation of an ideal user of your product.
 You can have more than one user persona card if that helps you to better define your audience.
 There is no fixed format for this, but it should contain at the very least:

 1. A portrait (you can use a stock photo)
-2. Fictitious name for your user persona
+1. Fictitious name for your user persona
-3. Age, gender, current occupation
+1. Age, gender, current occupation
-4. Answers to the problem / pain point and questions above
+1. Answers to the problem / pain point and questions above

 <figure className="text--center">